 Cons – As your email list grows, or your Shopify site expands, you will have to upgrade.
 The ‘Growth Plan’ (including testing and analytics) costs over $299/month.

 Pros – Our app gives you a simple way to engage customers on your Shopify site.
 Each ‘Nudge’ is customisable, and the templates utilise marketing tactics such as Urgency, Social Proof, and Scarcity.
-Moreover, not only is our app user-friendly, it is also the only FREE app in the list.

 Cons – Our Nudges are specific to the category of page, rather than individual products.
 This is not usually a problem, but we are working on a solution for larger stores.